nearform/the-micro-frontends-workshop/slides.md

 ```

-For the first one, you should see a page that displays the `Basic Remote Application` title with a `Remote Button`.
+For the first one, you should see a page that displays the `Basic Remote Application` title with your `Nav` component (a list of links).

-For the second one, you should see a `script` that exposes our button element for remote consumption.
+For the second one, you should see a `script` that exposes our component for remote consumption.

 </div>